aniket-ak/about_me/about.markdown

 ### Work Experience

-I am currently working as Senior Applications Engineer at Ansys Inc., Pune, India.
-I use Data driven techniques with simulations to solve multi-scale, multi-physics problems.
-Subject matter expert for Reduced Order Modeling, Surrogate modeling and System Modeling.
+I am currently working as Principal Consultant at Aligned Automation, Pune, India.

 Some of the projects I have worked on:
 1. Prognostication of Li-ion Battery using physics informed data driven lifing models.